claroline/Claroline/Resources/doc/system_description.md

 A notification is divided in four parts:
 *	The avatar of the user whose action raised the notification (square 1)
 *	A short text describing the action (ex.
 John Doe enrolled you in “Anatomy” as “Student” if the doer is a user or if the doer is the platform: You have been enrolled as “Collaborator” in “Anatomy”)
-*	An icon depending on the notification type (blog icon if action refers to a blog resource, wiki icon if action refers to a wiki resource, platform icon if is a generic action etc.)
+*	An icon depending on the notification type (blog icon if action refers to a blog resource, wiki icon if action refers to a wiki resource, platform icon if is a generic action etc.).
+This icon is generated automatically using the name of plugin.
 *	The date the action took place (square 2), presented in a sort of “smart” format (3 hours ago, yesterday at 10:30, November 30 at 15:10 etc.)

 Below it’s given a concrete example of the notification representation: